Water - H2O

 pasturable lands such as heaths which could be used for sheep-rearing but

 is the action of surface processes (such as

-water flow or wind) that remove soil, rock, or dissolved material from one
+, rock, or dissolved material from one

 location on the Earth's crust, then transport it away to another location.